-7.5t rental trucks / lorries are popular with businesses and people doing larger house removals.
+7.5t trucks / lorries are popular with businesses and people who are looking for a van to rent for larger house removals.
 They offer a much bigger load space and payload than Luton vans but can still be driven on a car licence by many people.
-For more key facts on 7.5 tonne van hire click here.
+For more key facts on 7.5 tonne box van hire click here.

 Minimum rental age: 21 is the lowest possible age - some companies will have further restrictions.

-Admiralís 7.5t lorries are 20ft box vans with 1 tonne tail lifts and a payload of 2,900kg (Ideal for large house moves.)
+Admiral's 7.5t lorries are 20ft box vans with 1 tonne tail lifts and a payload of 2,900kg.
+They are ideal for large DIY house moves.

 Admiral Van Hire is based in Walsall, just north of Birmingham and adjacent to Junction 10 of the M6.